aaron777collins/MinecraftDatapackLanguage/docs/_docs/cli-reference.md

 ```

 **What it creates:**
-The new command generates a complete project structure with:
+The new command generates a minimal project structure with:
-- `README.md` - Project documentation and setup instructions
+- `README.md` - Quick start with build instructions
-- `main.mdl` - Main MDL file with basic template structure
+- `main.mdl` - Hello world (pack, namespace, simple function, on_load)
-- Proper pack declaration and namespace setup
-- Example functions and basic syntax

 **Generated project structure:**
 ```